Title: Section 360.3 - Hospital emergency Surge and Flex Response Plans

 (e) Additional preparedness requirements.

 (1) PPE.
-Every hospital shall, at all times, continue to maintain the required 90-day supply of PPE appropriate for use in a disaster emergency including a pandemic, based on a usage rate and determined by the Commissioner, and pursuant to section 405.11(g) of this Title.
+Every hospital shall, at all times, continue to maintain the required 60-day supply of PPE appropriate for use in a disaster emergency including a pandemic, pursuant to section 405.11(g) of this Title.

 (2) Information technology.
 Every hospital shall ensure that non-essential staff who are capable of working remotely in the event of an emergency are equipped and trained to do so, and that infrastructure is in place to allow for the repurposing of existing workspaces as needed when activating the Surge and Flex System.